AlexAnzolaJ/android-programming-101-cwe-materials/curriculum/01-onboarding/02-materials.md

 1. Lesson Plan: A detailed outline with objectives, exercises, and checkpoints.
 2. Starter & Solution Assets: Code and materials students can use to practice and review.
 3. Assessment: A summative activity to encapsulate their work.
-4. Lesson Decks: A slide deck to use when presenting the lesson.
+4. Lesson Decks: A [slide deck](https://docs.google.com/presentation/d/1fPtEYZlK4s7Z0h5leMIHFNYmsq2oPUsXeWEXp91F-N4/edit?usp=sharing) to use when presenting the lesson.
-5. Handout: A one page handout that reviews major concepts and takeaways.
+5. Handout: A [one-page handout](#) that reviews major concepts and takeaways.

 ## What Should I Do With Them?